 If you’ve already had an outage, this indicates that your transformer could have an issue, or was possibly damaged due to immediate power surge when the power coming back on.
 Additionally, some incidents could occur without your knowing, and could have weakened your transformer in the process.

-Dirty can reduce the life, safety and performance of your transformer.
+Dirt, dust, and residue can reduce the life, safety and performance of your transformer.
 Overtime, that buildup can degrade the insulation and cause your transformer to run hotter than it needs to.
 This can shorten its life.
 If your working conditions are unusually dirty or your transformer isn’t in a secure housing, you may want to consider your replacement options soon.

 A poor install could make your transformer noisy, reduce its performance and longevity.
 If your transformer has any of the following issues, you may want to take a closer look at the state of your transformer:

-A. bus bars are not directly connected to your facilities power unit (compare to flexible cable connection between bus bars)
+– Bus bars are not directly connected to your facilities power unit (compare to flexible cable connection between bus bars)

-B. if the electrical hookups were not properly cleaned after varnishing
+– The electrical hookups were not properly cleaned after varnishing

-C. your transformer’s base is sitting directly on concrete or steel, with no rubber feet
+– Your transformer’s base is sitting directly on concrete or steel, with no rubber feet

 Transformers are built to handle a certain amount of power.
 If your unit is currently at capacity and you wish to add more power to it, you could push the unit beyond its potential and cause an unplanned failure.

 6. When Was The Last Time My Transformer Had Maintenance Done?

 Regular check-ups help to ensure that your unit is free of anything inhibiting its longevity, safety and performance.
 Have you performed any recent tests on the unit to detect any abnormal behavior?